xlambein/webtex/README.md

 WebTex
 ================
 LaTeX-like web documents written with markdown and TeX.
-Based on Markdown and MathJax
+Based on Markdown and MathJax, inspired by [markdown-mathjax](https://github.com/kerzol/markdown-mathjax).

 ## Demo